Unfair treatment at work can easily step past the bounds of favoritism and into discrimination,...

-Rank-and-file employees in California should be aware that they have a right to be paid extra premium for overtime pay.
+Overtime pay is based on your regular rate as agreed upon by you and your employer at the time of hiring.
 In excess of 8 hours of work a day, you should be paid one point five (1.5) times your usual hourly rate.
 This is also the case if you are made to work for more than forty (40) hours a week.
 The rate of overtime also increases to double time as soon as an employee works past the 12-hour mark.
 The rate of overtime is also doubled when an employee works past the 8-hour mark on a Sunday.

-In computing your overtime pay, the basis of the 1.5 hours in excess of 8 hours of work in a day is not your regular hourly rate.
+In computing your overtime pay, the basis of 1.5 hours in excess of 8 hours of work in a day is not your regular hourly rate.
 It should be based on a premium set by law or by your employer.
-If you are being provided a higher hourly rate than $8.00 an hour in California, then the computation of your overtime pay should be based on such higher rate.
+If you are provided a higher hourly rate than $8.00 an hour in California, then the computation of your overtime pay should be based on a higher rate.

-In order to determine whether you are covered by the overtime pay, you should know whether you are a rank-and-file employee or a managerial employee.
-Managerial employees are not covered by minimum wage laws because they are imbued with confidence by their employer and hence, get higher pay as opposed to rank-and-file.
-However, some employers give managerial sounding positions to rank-and-file employees to escape paying overtime pay.
-In order to determine whether you are covered by the overtime pay law, the best thing to do is seek legal advice from top Los Angeles Overtime Pay Attorneys who can analyze your job position and provide you with the best advice for your labor law issues.
-If you are working more than 8 hours a day or more than 40 hours in a week and you are not being provided with overtime pay by your employer, then your rights to overtime pay is being violated.
+In order to determine whether you are covered by the overtime pay, you should know whether you are a rank-and-file employee or managerial employee.
+Managerial employees are not covered by minimum wage laws because they are imbued with confidence by their employer and hence, get higher pay as opposed to rank-and-file employees.

+Under the provisions of the Labor Code Section 204, overtime wages must be paid no later than the payday for the next regular payroll period after which the overtime wages were earned.
+If you are working more than 8 hours a day or more than 40 hours in a week and you are not being provided with overtime pay by your employer, then your rights to overtime pay are being violated.
 In this case, you need to seek legal counsel from competent overtime lawyers.